 Over time, we generally seek to match the expected cash inflows from our long-term leases with the expected cash outflows for our long-term debt.
-To achieve this objective, we borrow on a fixed-rate basis through longer-term debt issuances under our Master Trust Funding Program.
-Additionally, we incur debt that bears interest
+To achieve this objective, we may borrow on a fixed-rate basis through long-term issuances of senior unsecured notes.
+Additionally, we incur debt that bears interest at floating rates under the Revolving Credit Facility, which we use in connection with our operations and to fund investments, the 2024 Term Loan and the 2027 Term Loan.